2025 Agenda

 What’s Next for Gene and Cell Therapies?

-This panel will discuss the current state-of-the-art, advances on the horizon and policy and economic challenges.
+Co-hosted by NORD and the American Society of Gene and Cell Therapies (ASGCT), this panel will discuss the current state-of-the-art, advances on the horizon and policy and economic challenges.

 2:40pm - 3:35pm